 AABP portfolios are a blend of passive and active fund management from multiple fund managers.
 The asset allocation of each underlying portfolio is actively managed by Ohio’s 529 Plan.
 Actively managed funds seek to outperform the market through the buying and selling strategies of the professional investment managers.
 Passively managed funds are included to add diversification and help lower fees.

 There are currently 11 different AABP funds.
 Every two years, a new fund will be open for the next birth date range.
 On July 22, 2022, the 2042 fund was introduced with a birth date range of Aug.
 1, 2022 – July 31, 2024.
 If you have a newborn child, congratulations!
 If your child is (or was) born during this date range and you’re interested in saving in the AABP, you would select the 2042 fund.
-For a chart of the available AABP funds and their current asset allocation mix, please review the Investment Option Choices.
+For a chart of the available AABP funds and their current asset allocation mix, please review the Investment Options Chart.

 Vanguard Ohio Target Enrollment Portfolios (TEP)